 From the standpoint of a viral disease, there are also no great dangers, since the molluscum contagiosum virus is located in the skin and does not spread to internal organs, respectively, without exerting a negative effect.

-Molluscum contagiosum most represents a cosmetic problem and can cause psychological discomfort.
+Molluscum contagiosum most commonly represents a cosmetic problem and can cause psychological discomfort.
 The aggravation of the problem has the “contagiousness” of the disease.

 Given the viral nature of the molluscum contagiosum, with its multiple appearances, it is appropriate to talk about a decrease in the protective properties of immunity.